greggman/octopus/README.md

 6. Make sure each phone is on the same WiFi.

-7. On each phone, go to http://addressofserver:8080/play.html
+7. On each phone, open a browser and go to http://addressofserver:8080/play.html

+   For example my address looks like http://192.168.1.73:8080/play.html

-8. In the top left corner it will show how many people have connected.
+8. In the top left corner of the game it will show how many people have connected.
    Once they are connected click the mouse on the main machine to start the game.

    You probably need at least 4 people to be able to control the octopus.